IBM-Cloud/docs/manageapps/depapps.md

 |**random-route**	|A Boolean value to assign a random route to the application.
 The default value is **false**.	|`random-route: true`|
 |**services**	|The services to bind to the application.	|`services: - mysql_maptest`|
 |**env**	|The custom environment variables for the application.|`env: DEV_ENV: production`|
 {: caption="Table 1.
-Supported options in the manifest.yml file" caption-side="top"}
+Supported options in the manifest YAML file" caption-side="top"}

 ###A sample `manifest.yml` file